Home > Bed + Bath > Pillowcases + Sheets > Reversible Pillowcases

-We originally used fabric from the SoHo Bandana collection by Amy Barickman of Indygo Junction, which is no longer readily available.
-Below are a few new combinations we found at Fabric.com that stick with the pretty bandana style.
-Click a swatch for more information.
+We originally used fabric from the SoHo Bandana collection by Amy Barickman of Indygo Junction, which is no longer readily available, but any pair of standard quilting cottons would work beautifully,

 If you haven’t checked lately, store bought pillowcases are expensive!
 And it seems to take only a few washings before they start falling apart at the seams.
 When you make them yourself, they’re more beautiful and better quality.
 Freshen up the beds throughout your own home, then consider the gift-giving potential for wedding showers, housewarmings, and more.

 Plus, you can add special touches that make your custom cases extra unique.
 In addition to making ours reversible, we added solid accent bands edged in rick rack.

 Each pillowcases finishes at approximately 30″ x 20″, which fits a standard size bed pillow.